“Once a new technology rolls over you, if you’re not part of the steamroller, you’re part of the road.”

 - Ensure the defined requirements are met during the different verification levels.
 Set and maintain the traceability from requirements to testing and ensure all the requirements are tested.

-- Ensure the solution is validated (objective evidence that ensures the intended use can be met is documented).
-Obtain feedback and approval from end-users in an equivalent production environment.
+- Ensure the solution is validated (objective evidence that ensure the intended use can be met is documented).
+Obtain feedback and approval from end users in an equivalent production environment.

 - Ensure the release process is planned and documented.

-- Ensure the solution is enabled for delivery and support (i.e. changes, incidents, etc.).
+- Ensure the solution is enabled for deliver and support (i.e. changes, incidents, etc.).

 - Monitor the solution to identify changes that could affect the validated and regulatory state of the solution (i.e. a functional change could make the solution a medical device).